gregnavis/active_record_doctor/README.md

 Contract references a non-existent table or view named contract_records
 ```

-On top of that `rake` will exit with status code of 1.
+On top of that `rake` will exit with a status code of 1.
 This allows you to use
 this check as part of your Continuous Integration pipeline.

 Supported configuration options: